 6.7.8 Goats must be penned in accordance with the minimum aircraft crate pen area requirements shown in Table 34.
 For weights between those shown in Table 34, the minimum pen area per head must be calculated by linear interpolation.

-6.7.9 When calculating pen space allocation, the pen area per head must be increased by 10%: for goats with more than 25mm of hair (not cumulative with b)); and d) for goats with horns in excess of Standard 6.7.7 d) (not
+6.7.9 When calculating pen space allocation, the pen area per head must be increased by 10%: for goats with more than 25mm of hair (not cumulative with b)); and

+b) for goats with horns in excess of Standard 6.7.7 d) (not

 cumulative with a)).
 These goats are to be penned separately.

 Table 34 Minimum aircraft crate pen area for goats exported by air